-Year 2 Year 4 Year 6 Children are accepting of change in environment and routine they are able to face new challenges with a positive mindset.
-Children can begin to become aware that they can change strategies to have a positive effect on their learning.
-Children can identify when change is necessary and are able to take required action to achieve a positive outcome.
+Children are accepting of Children can begin to Children can identify when change in environment and become aware that they can change is necessary and are routine they are able to face change strategies to have a able to take required action new challenges with a positive effect on their to achieve a positive positive mindset. learning. outcome.
 They are becoming open minded to new situations and are able to be discerning of their surroundings.